-NBCPD was created FOR people with disabilities BY people with disabilities, with a board 80% composed by people with various disabilities.
+NBCPD was created FOR people with disabilities BY people with disabilities, with a board composed of people with various disabilities.
 Out of a need for a voice to represent those with disabilities in the province of New Brunswick was born the idea of this newly created non-partisan organization.
 Our goal?
 To achieve a New Brunswick where people with disabilities would all have access to an adequate standard of living, have access to suitable supports to be able to fully and equally participate in society.

 We are here to be your voice, we are here to be your strength when you feel there is no more fight left in you.
 We will keep fighting for you when you can't.
 And when you are ready do join us in the fight, we will welcome you with open arms.

 In New Brunswick, 26.7 people in NB between 15 and 65 reported having at least one disability in the 2017 Census.

 Could YOU live on this amount?
 Year after Year?

 On April 24, 2021, during a special event Coffee Chat with the NBCPD, Premier Higgs admitted he did not know how people with disabilities survived with the amount they have to live on monthly.

 Premier Higgs continues to choose to ignore the needs of over one-quarter of the population - people with disabilities - most of whom are living in extreme poverty, while he and his government brag of a surplus and recommends a raise for MLA's.